voisnoa/Follow-along-E-Commerce-Application/README.md

 ### Milestone 17 :

-THis milestone is to write the cart schema to store products and to create an endpoint to store receive and store product details in cart.
+This milestone is to write the cart schema to store products and to create an endpoint to store receive and store product details in cart.

 **Key Objectives**

 * Created a schema model for cart products.

 * Implemented an endpoint for store recieve and storing product details in a cart

+### Milestone 18 :

+### Milestone 20: